Help with Descriptive Statistics for your Dissertation Research

 * High school completion rates

 There are three commonly reported descriptive statistics called measures of central tendency.
-The mean is the preferred method of calculating the center of your data set.
-But when outliers emerge, the median is an alternative that is not affected by these unrepresentative scores.
+The mean is the preferred statistic for calculating the center of your data set.
+But when outliers emerge, the median is an alternative statistic that is not affected by these unrepresentative scores.
 If you are in a hurry and want to get a ballpark feeling for the average, the mode will work with a quick glance at the frequency distribution table.

 The Mean (x bar)

 The mean represents a whole data set of scores with one single number!
-To obtain the mean you add up all of the scores (x) and divide by the total number of scores in your distribution.
+To obtain this statistic you add up all of the scores (x) and divide by the total number of scores in your distribution.
 Since it is an average, you probably have been calculating a mean often in your every day life.

 > It is based on more precise measurement scales such as interval and ratio.
 Sometimes ordinal is used, too.
 This may occur with rating scales, performance scales or satisfaction scales where averages are useful.
 Certainly, no mean can be calculated with nominal scaled variables.

 > As mentioned before, all the scores in a data set are used to calculate the mean.
-This is another plus.
+This is another plus for this statistic.